mezentsevs/query-play-studio/README.md

 # Query play studio.
 In progress now! 🏗️

+## Note on Future Development

+Please be aware that this application is in active development.
+The project is continuously evolving with planned fixes, improvements, and additional capabilities.
+Thank you for your understanding and support.

 ## About 'Query play studio'

 This is a query play studio, written in and for educational and demonstrational purposes.